FEADME: Fast Elliptical Accretion Disk Modeling Engine: Discussion

+The inclination distributions are more subtle.
+The medians are similar ($i\approx \qty{56}{deg}$ for AGN and $i\approx\qty{59}{deg}$ for TDEs), but the distribution shapes differ at the $p=4.7\times10^{-3}$ level.
+This difference is driven primarily by the presence of two low-inclination AGN morphology bins (C0 and C1), while the TDEs are more concentrated around moderate inclinations.
+The broad overlap between the TDEs and the higher-inclination AGN bins supports the long-standing interpretation that double-peaked profiles require appreciable projected rotational velocities \citep{chen1989, eracleous2003}.
+At the same time, the AGN disk emitters span a wider range of inferred viewing geometries than the TDE sample considered here.
+One possible interpretation is that persistent AGN disks can produce detectable disk-like Balmer structure over a broader range of inclinations, whereas low-inclination TDE disks may be more easily masked by reprocessing layers, winds, or other non-disk emission components.

-The emissivity index $q$ also shows broad overlap between TDEs and AGN.
-The TDE median ($q\approx1.68$) is nearly identical to that of the full AGN sample ($p=0.83$), although differences appear when comparing with individual clusters: C0 and C2 show statistically significant deviations.
+The emissivity index $q$ shows broad overlap between TDEs and AGN.
+The TDE median ($q\approx2.34$) is somewhat larger than that of the full AGN sample ($q\approx1.94$), but the difference is only marginal in the global comparison ($p=0.067$).
 These variations reflect the diversity of disk conditions such as optical depth, temperature gradients, and radiative-transfer effects, that shape the radial weighting of Balmer emission.
 Theoretical models of disk atmospheres and disk winds \citep{flohic2012, yong2017} predict a wide range of effective emissivity slopes, and observational modeling of AGN BLR profiles likewise suggests no universal value \citep[e.g.][]{bon2009, kollatschny2013}.
-Our results reinforce this view that TDEs and AGN both occupy a continuum of $q$ values, indicating that the physics regulating line formation (e.g., local heating and ionization) is similar in both environments.
+Our results reinforce this view that TDEs and AGN both occupy a continuum of $q$ values, indicating that the physics regulating line formation is similar in both environments.

 Local velocity broadening shows a comparable behavior.
-TDEs have median $\sigma \approx 650~\unit{\km \per \s}$, while AGN exhibit slightly higher values ($\sigma\approx820~\unit{\km \per \s}$), but the difference is not statistically significant ($p=0.11$).
-Cluster-by-cluster comparisons reveal that TDEs differ significantly from C0 and C1 but not from C2 or C3.
+TDEs have median $\sigma \approx \qty{549}{\km \per \s}$, while AGN exhibit a nearly identical median $\sigma\approx\qty{559}{\km \per \s}$, and the difference is not statistically significant ($p=0.66$).
 Because $\sigma$ encodes sub-Keplerian motions, it provides a useful probe of local disk dynamics.
 The agreement between TDEs and AGN supports the idea that once a disk is emitting Balmer lines, the microphysical broadening mechanisms are similar regardless of whether the disk is transient or long-lived.